hotschedules/slate/source/includes/making-a-call/hs-example.md

 #### getShiftsV3
 This method takes in a **concept ID**, **store ID**, **start** and **end dates** and three flags (**isHouse**, **isScheduled** and **isPosted**).
 It returns an array of WSScheduleItem3 objects, which represent one scheduled shift each.
 What shifts are returned depends on the flags set:

-isHouse - includes scheduled or posted shifts that are not assigned to an employee (called 'house shifts' in HotSchedules). isScheduled - includes shifts that are in schedules that have been saved in HotSchedules, but might not have been posted isPosted - includes shifts that are in schedules that have been set to the 'posted' status within HotSchedules.
+ * **isHouse** - includes scheduled or posted shifts that are not assigned to an employee (called 'house shifts' in HotSchedules).
+ * **isScheduled** - includes shifts that are in schedules that have been saved in HotSchedules, but might not have been posted.
+ * **isPosted** - includes shifts that are in schedules that have been set to the 'posted' status within HotSchedules.

 This method returns extended scheduled shift data, including location ID, regular pay rate, OT pay rate, scheduled regular minutes, scheduled OT minutes (if any), scheduled special pay (if any) and the unique schedule ID, internal to HS.